hoangtnm/docs/Building_from_source/TensorFlow.md

 Do you wish to build TensorFlow with MPI support? [y/N]:
 No MPI support will be enabled for TensorFlow.

-Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
+Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native -Wno-sign-compare]:

 Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]:
 Not configuring the WORKSPACE for Android builds.

 Preconfigured Bazel build configs.
 You can use any of the below by adding "--config=<>" to your build command.
-See tools/bazel.rc for more details.
+See .bazelrc for more details.
 	--config=mkl         	# Build with MKL support.
 	--config=monolithic  	# Config for mostly static monolithic build.
 	--config=gdr         	# Build with GDR support.
 	--config=verbs       	# Build with libverbs support.
 	--config=ngraph      	# Build with Intel nGraph support.
+	--config=dynamic_kernels	# (Experimental) Build kernels into separate shared objects.
+Preconfigured Bazel build configs to DISABLE default on features:
+	--config=noaws       	# Disable AWS S3 filesystem support.
+	--config=nogcp       	# Disable GCP support.
+	--config=nohdfs      	# Disable HDFS support.
+	--config=noignite    	# Disable Apacha Ignite support.
+	--config=nokafka     	# Disable Apache Kafka support.
+	--config=nonccl      	# Disable NVIDIA NCCL support.
 Configuration finished
 ```